-Columbia Presbyterian Hospital has one of the most well known lung transplant programs in the country.
-A one month mandatory rotation for 3rd year fellows is carried out plus additional elective rotations in lung transplant are available to the fellows.
-The PCCM fellows get a unique exposure in the management of end-stage lung disease, and become well-versed in the criteria for lung transplantation, harvest runs, and in management of post-transplant complications.
-They also attend out-patient rehab for the month they are doing their transplant rotation.
+The Columbia University Medical Center of NewYork-Presbyterian Hospital has one of the most well- known lung transplant programs in the country.
+A one-month mandatory rotation for third year fellows is required and additional elective rotations in lung transplant are available to fellows.
+Fellows in the program receive unique exposure to the management of end-stage lung disease, and become well-versed in the criteria for lung transplantation, harvest runs, and management of post-transplant complications.
+They also attend out-patient rehabilitation during the transplant rotation month.

-A total of five months of elective time is given to the fellows in their second and third years of training (two months in the second year, and three months in the third year).
-This is done to allow a broad based training in all aspects of critical care, while giving the trainee an opportunity to select the rotations that he/she is interested in.
-The choice of electives includes cardiothoracic surgical ICU, anesthesiology, lung transplant, trauma/SICU, thoracic radiology, dialysis, pediatric pulmonology, sickle cell disease clinic/blood bank, and ENT.
+A total of five months of elective rotation time is provided to each fellow, spread out in increasing proportions throughout the three years of training (one month in the first year, two months in the second year, and two months in the third year).
+This promotes broad-based training in all aspects of pulmonary and critical care and still provides the opportunity for trainees to select their areas of greatest interest.
+Available electives include interventional pulmonology, sleep medicine, cardiothoracic ICU, surgical ICU, anesthesiology, thoracic radiology, dialysis, pediatric pulmonology, sickle cell disease clinic/blood bank, and ENT.

-Throughout all aspects of patient care, fellows work closely under the supervision of full time faculty.
-The faculty is comprised of experienced, board certified, pulmonary and critical care physicians.
-The medical intensive care unit and the clinical pulmonary service are each directed by a full time board certified/eligible critical care or pulmonary physician.
-The PCCM fellow is supervised one-on-one by an attending physician for every procedure.
-Medical students are supervised by the PCCM fellow and attending physician.
-The PCCM program director is responsible for the overall supervision of all trainees.
+Throughout all aspects of patient care, fellows work closely under the supervision of full-time faculty members.
+The faculty is comprised of experienced, board certified, pulmonary, critical care and sleep medicine physicians.
+The medical intensive care unit and the clinical pulmonary service are each directed by a full-time board certified/eligible critical care or pulmonary physician.
+Fellows are supervised one-on-one by an attending physician for every procedure.
+Medical students are supervised by fellows and attending physicians.
+The program director is responsible for the overall supervision of all trainees.